codetojoy/gists/notes/share/tourism/notes.md

 * The Island is fairly large: about the size of Delaware.
 * It's not realistic to tour the Island in one day.
 The main city is Charlottetown, population 45k.

 Peak tourism season is July and especially August.
-There is a week in August called "Old Home Week" [5] which is roughtly the same as a "state fair" in the USA.
+There is a week in August called "Old Home Week" [5] which is roughly the same as a "state fair" in the USA.
 There is a major horse/harness race called "The Gold Cup and Saucer".
 As you'd expect, it can be hard to get accommodations in the peak times.
 There is a small window for warm water/swimming at the beaches: late July and August.
 I think people would be looking to book cottages/hotels in March or April (with intent of staying in July/August), maybe earlier.
 That said, there might be more things open in 2022 because of gas prices, COVID-19, etc.

 Major attractions:
 * the beaches (esp. "the north shore" such as Cavendish).
 The North Shore has dunes (like Cape Cod); the south shore is more rocky. see [2]